 It is important to note that the EPQ requires a student to work independently.
 Candidates work to define their own area of study and are responsible for keeping their logbook up to date and so arranging meetings with their supervisor.
 Example topics for EPQ study:

+Example topics for EPQ study.

-- · The influence of nature and nuture in Sport - The impact of codebreakers on the outcome of the Second World War - An evaluation of the jury systems of France and the UK
+- The influence of nature and nuture in Sport - The impact of codebreakers on the outcome of the Second World War - An evaluation of the jury systems of France and the UK